kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 - Then click on Subnet Association to associate the route table to Public Subnet A.
 - Create Another route table for Public Subnet B and associate it with Public Subnet B using internet Gateway
 - create 2 Route table (my private route A and B) and assocaited it with the created NAT Gateway

+* Create Redshift Cluster but before that, click on the left icon and click on configuration and stroll down to the last and click on 'manage Subnet Groups'
+* Then create new Subnet Group under the subnet , add your VPC and add the subnets you created initially.
+* Create IAM role and json policy that will be attached to the Redshift cluster